 Corrosion is the degradation of materials due to chemical and electrochemical reactions of metallic components and products induced by stressors like humidity, sweat, rain, and salt.
-Corrosion testing is the evaluation of material’s corrosion behavior in in-service conditions via routine electrochemical testing or long-term combined simulated environmental testing.
-It is a critical step in raw material selection, product design, and use throughout the product life-cycle.
+Corrosion testing is the evaluation of a material’s corrosion behavior in service conditions via routine electrochemical testing or long-term combined simulated environmental testing.
+It is critical during raw material selection, product design, and end-product testing.
 Corrosion testing is an integral part of pre-emptive monitoring of product degradation to avoid failure.
 It is essential in the development of corrosion-resistant materials and coatings.
-It is employed in a wide range of industries that are continuously exposed to corrosive environments, including HVAC, energy, transportation to electronics, and bio-materials.
+It is employed in a wide range of industries that are continuously exposed to corrosive environments, including HVAC, energy, transportation, electronics, and bio-materials.

-Corrosion testing services encompass electrochemical corrosion testing, accelerated weathering tests, metallurgical corrosion evaluation, etc. Tests are standardized to evaluate material or product degradation in metals, polymers, coating, etc. Specialized studies using microscopy, chemical analysis, and other physical and analytical techniques are used for the material’s in-depth corrosion characterization
+Corrosion testing services encompass electrochemical corrosion tests, accelerated weathering tests, metallurgical corrosion evaluation, etc. in testing labs.
+Tests are standardized to evaluate material or product degradation in metals, polymers, and coatings among others.
+Specialized studies using microscopy, chemical analysis, and other physical or analytical techniques performed in a laboratory are utilized for the material’s in-depth corrosion characterization.
+Dynamic autoclaves, flow loops, and corrosion-resistant, and high-pressure vessels are some of the equipment used for corrosion testing.

 Corrosion Testing Industries